 Remember to be consistent.
-Your interviewers are going to compare notes, so it is important that what you tell one interviewer matches what you tell you the others.
-Take the time to review your resume ahead of time and take notes after your first interview, so you remember what you said the first time around.
+Your interviewers are going to compare notes, so it is important that what you tell one interviewer matches what you tell the others.
+Review your resume ahead of time and take notes after your first interview.
+This way, you'll remember what you said the first time around.

 Second Interview Questions to Ask the Employer

-Just because you've been invited for a second interview, don't think it's a done deal and you're going to get the job.
+Just because you've been invited for a second interview doesn’t mean you will get a job offer.
 In this competitive job market, most employers conduct second interviews and sometimes even third and fourth interviews.

-Be prepared either for your interviewer to remember everything you said in the prior interview, or to need the occasional refresher on your details.
+Be prepared for your interviewer to either remember everything you said in the prior interview, or to need the occasional refresher about your details.
 Don't take it personally if he or she seems to draw a blank momentarily; the interview process is long and involved for hiring managers as well as applicants.
 Even the most meticulous note-takers can lose a detail or two.

-Most importantly of all, don't assume that because you've made it this far, you're a shoe-in.
+Most importantly, don't assume that because you've made it this far, it's a done deal.
 Prepare carefully for each and every interview to enhance your prospects of turning your interview into a job offer.